matslil/sisdel/sisdel.md

 heavy performance costs.
 The current implementation would use GPG for the encryption.

-Note that privacy restriction expects a user context, meaning that a user context must first be created.
+Note that private storage expects a user context, meaning that a user context must first be created.
 This way many different privacy data can be created using the same user, and this specific user may still see all of this data.
 This user may therefore see all of this when debugging as well.

+### Valid-value - derived from constraint

+### Author - derived from constraint
+This is a restriction that can be used to assert that code is written by specific author, or data belongs to a specific author.
+In the latter case author means who entered the data.

+The current implementation for the check is to use GPG and SKS protocols, but could be done with other protocols as well.
+An authenticity restriction also implies an integrity restriction, i.e. a guarantee that the code has been unaltered by someone else than the original author.

-### Access restriction
+### Access - derived from constraint
 Access restriction is a security token model to limit access to primarily data, but could restrict other things as well like scope and operators.
 The restriction can be lexically or transactional, and can be limited by number of times of use.

+### Token - derived from constraint

-### License
+### License - derived from constraint
 Sisdel requires that all code has a defined license.
-Each type of license has a compatiblity with other licenses, where two licenses being combined might create a third license which then could be the license for the application being built.
+Each type of license has a compatibility with other licenses, where two licenses being combined might create a third license which then could be the license for the application being built.